plengauer/opentelemetry-bash/README.md

 ```

 ## Try For Yourself Locally
-Install as described below.
+For local deployment in a shell script, install as described below.
 Put the following code at the start of an arbitrary script:
 ```bash
 export OTEL_METRICS_EXPORTER=console
 export OTEL_LOGS_EXPORTER=console
 export OTEL_TRACES_EXPORTER=console
 . otel.sh
 ```
 Finally, run your script and see traces, metrics, and logs printed to stderr.
+For deployment in GitHub actions, refer to Automatic Instrumentation of GitHub Actions below.

 # Security
 Since version 3.43.0, this project generates artifact attestations to establish provenance for builds (<a href="https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds">link</a>) to harden against supply chain attacks.
 Download any build artifact from the repositories above or directly from the releases of this repository and use the following code snippet to verify that the package has indeed been built at this location.